Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 – Renal and urinary tract disorders

-Rare: acute renal failure, uremia;
+Rarely: acute renal failure, uremia;

 Very rare: oliguria, anuria;

-– Disorders of the genitals and breast
+– Disorders of the genital organs and breast

-Infrequent: decreased potency;
+Uncommon: decreased potency;

 Rare: gynecomastia.